 The pullover fits under a running vest and the two-way sleek zipper aids with venting.
 The waist stays put and doesn’t ride up when you run.
 When you no longer need to wear the pullover, the hood converts to a stuff sack for easy packing and stowing.

-The Patagonia Airshed Pro Pullover is so light, I hardly notice I have it on.
-I love the streamlined fit, and it’s perfect for outdoor pursuits where output is high — and the need for breathability and wind resistance is key to maintaining comfort over extended periods.
+The Patagonia Airshed Pro Pullover is so light, she hardly noticed she had it on.
+She loves the streamlined fit, and it’s perfect for any outdoor pursuits where output is high — and the need for breathability and wind resistance is key to maintaining comfort over extended periods.

 Tested by: Zach Burton, Projects & Partnerships